 There’s no doubt Crystal Methamphetamine, also known as ‘ice’ is bad news.
 We all seem to know this, and yet there are people desperate enough for the high it brings to disregard all the other negative effects that go with it.

-You would wish it were a mere sweeping statement, but reports demonstrate that crystal meth addiction is particularly prevalent in the gay community and contributing to poor mental health.
+You would wish it were a mere sweeping statement, but reports demonstrate that crystal meth addiction is particularly prevalent in the gay community and contributes to poor mental health.
 It has brought tragedy in many cases and will continue to do so unless concrete and consistent action is taken.
 Indeed, many activists are seeking to bring awareness and resolution to the problem.

-Before you can stop Crystal Meth in its mad path to claim as many lives as it can, you need to understand the reasons why and how this particular substance dependence is trifling with the lives of so many LGBT folks.
+Before you can stop Crystal Meth in its mad path to claim as many lives as it can, you need to understand the reasons why and how this particular substance dependence is trifling with the lives of so many LGBTQIA+ folks.

 - Crystal Meth use leads to hallucinations and extremely erratic behaviour, which includes the propensity for suicide.
 Meth addiction in itself is somewhat like a slow suicide.
 The person you really are disappears; no matter how sweet, smart, charming, or talented you are, crystal meth turns you into a stark raving lunatic – lying, manipulative, secretive, and paranoid.

 - Crystal Meth plays on the background of oppression, ostracism, and shame of many gay folks and their desperate craving for acceptance.
-Partying is predicated on rejection and the drug counters all the negative sentiments by making users feel attractive and confident, easing their fears and numbing their feelings.
+Partying is predicated on rejection, and the drug counters all the negative sentiments by making users feel attractive and confident, easing their fears and numbing their feelings.
 Crystal Meth is a powerful tool in cognitive escapism, hence its appeal to the LGBT crowd.

 - Crystal speedballs have become increasingly popular.
 Meth is used in combo with heroin and other drugs.
 GHB, a sedative, is another drug commonly used in conjunction with Crystal Meth.
-High and awake, users already lend themselves vulnerable, but passed out in public, they really invite bad things to happen to them.
+High and awake, users already lend themselves as vulnerable, but passed out in public, they really invite bad things to happen to them.

-- Crystal Meth is more available than any other time.
+- Crystal Meth is more available than at any other time.
 It is much easier to manufacture and doesn’t require the coca or poppy plants to make.
 There are also different kinds available from different sources.
 When there’s a crackdown on local labs, the Chinese, Russian, Mexican, and many other cartels are always happy to step in.